Childhood Rhabdomyosarcoma Treatment (PDQ®)

 - Gallbladder and bile ducts.

-- The tumor is 5 centimeters or smaller and cancer has spread to nearby lymph nodes.
+- The tumor is no larger than 5 centimeters and cancer has spread to nearby lymph nodes.

 - The tumor is larger than 5 centimeters and cancer may have spread to nearby lymph nodes.